Holds up 5 - 6 flakes of hay

-NAG Bags are not just saving you time, but keeping your grazing animals more content, with forage lasting longer.
-Providing a cleaner environment, reducing the risk of ulcers, colic, cribbing, stall vices and inhalant allergies.
-By placing a few around the feeding area promoting movement, creating a paddock paradise system.
+Nag Bags are not just saving you time but keeping your grazing animals more content, with forage lasting longer.
+Providing a cleaner environment reducing the risk of ulcers, colic, cribbing, stall vices and inhalant allergies.
+By placing a few nets around the feeding area promotes movement and creates a paddock paradise system.

 All our nets come with a strand of twine and toggle!

 Need help with sizing?

 We're here to help!
 Our friendly and knowledgeable team is just a message away.
 Feel free to ask any questions or concerns regarding sizing, and we'll guide you towards the perfect fit.
 Your satisfaction is our priority, so don't hesitate to contact us.
 We're here to ensure your experience with us is nothing short of exceptional.

 The size of the net hole you choose depends on the type of animal you are feeding, its developmental stage, lifestyle, and what hay type you are providing.
 See our Net Guide for more information and our Hay Testing page.

 1 inch: Ponies, miniature animals, and young mini goats and lambs will all do very well with 1-inch netting.

 1.5 inch: This is our most popular size for equines, donkeys, mules, alpacas, goats, sheep, llamas, rabbits, and yes, even chickens!